Marina Bosi: Career

 She served as chief technology officer at MPEG LA and as a vice president at Digital Theater Systems (DTS).
-At Dolby Laboratories she helped to develop the AC-2, AC-3, and MPEG-2 Advanced Audio Coding technologies.
+At Dolby Laboratories she was part of the research team that developed the AC-2, AC-3, and led the international development of MPEG-2 Advanced Audio Coding technologies for which she was honored by ISO/IEC in 1998 as Project Editor of the MPEG-2 Advanced Audio Coding (AAC) standard.
 She has also worked on devising standards for audio and video technology and digital content.
 Bosi was also a part of the research team that created the 5.1 channel Dolby Digital format.

 Bosi came to the United States to be a visiting scholar at Stanford University's Center for Computer Research in Music and Acoustics (CCRMA).
-In the early 1990s, she developed Stanford's first course in digital audio coding, which eventually led to the publication of a textbook in the area.
-She is a founding member of the Digital Media Project and serves on its board of directors.
+In the mid-1990s, she developed the first course in North America on perceptual audio coding at Stanford University, which led to the publication of a widely cited textbook in the field.
+She was a founding director of the Digital Media Project and served on its Board of Directors as Treasurer.
+She is also a founding Board Member of MPAI, an organization creating international standards for AI-based data coding, and chairs its Context-based Audio Enhancement standard.

 She is a past president of the Audio Engineering Society and has received the AES Board of Governors and Fellowship awards.
 In 2019, Marina Bosi was presented with the AES Silver Medal Award "in recognition of outstanding achievements in the development and standardization of audio and video coding and of secure digital rights management."